-In this recipe, we use a pepperberry-infused honey mixed in with fresh strawberries, blackberries and raspberries to create a heavenly combination perfect for brunch or dessert.
+In this recipe, we’ve created a simple syrup using a pepperberry-infused honey mixed in with fresh berries, orange juice and a hint on liquor to create a heavenly combination perfect for brunch or dessert.
 Try it on waffles, french toast or pancakes, or better yet… liberally pour it over ice cream, then sit on the front porch and enjoy the lazy summer afternoon.
 We won’t tell…

 Tasmanian Pepperberry Macerated Berries

 - 1/4 cup orange juice

 - 1/2 pint fresh blackberries

 - 1/2 pint fresh raspberries